pravega/pravega-operator/charts/pravega/README.md

   - Kubernetes 1.15+ with Beta APIs
   - Helm 3+
+  - An existing Apache Zookeeper 3.5 cluster.
+This can be easily deployed using our [Zookeeper Operator](https://github.com/pravega/zookeeper-operator)
+  - An existing Apache Bookkeeper 4.9.2 cluster.
+This can be easily deployed using our [BookKeeper Operator](https://github.com/pravega/bookkeeper-operator)
   - Pravega Operator.
 You can install it using its own [Helm chart](https://github.com/pravega/pravega-operator/tree/master/charts/pravega-operator)

 ## Installing the Chart